Macintosh001/EECS-3311-final-project/README.md

 4. afterwards you should be able to open the file

 ### Linux
+If you're on linux, just open a terminal and run `java -jar app.jar`.
+If it doesn't work, you might have an outdated java version.
+Use  `java -version` to check, and you can install the right version of java using the right command for your distribution:

+Debian/Ubuntu `sudo apt install openjdk-17-jre`
+Feodra: `sudo dnf install java-17-openjdk`

 ### Windows
 If you are using windows, and the instructions above do not work for running the app: